saakshiraut28/Pdf_Extractor/README.md

 ```
 - pip install PyPDF2
 ```
-Use the above command for installing the required module on your directory path.
+Use the above command for installing the required module on your current directory path.